cmdcolin/cmdcolin.github.io/_posts/2022-05-27-youmaynotneedabundler.md

 - If you are bundling dependencies, you are not allowing people to get updates to your sub-dependencies with semver!

+Add-on: Another concern brought up by users in discussion thread: There is a cost to having many small files, e.g. in app startup cost on serverless or any nodejs application to loading many small files off disk.
+To me, this is an app level concern, similar to bundling for the browser though.

 ## My suggestion: no bundler, no starter pack, just `tsc`

 I'd recommend just compiling your code with `tsc`, no bundler involved.
 This